 Suppose, PKI services (Active Directory Certificate Services) are deployed in your domain.
 Let’s request a new certificate by going to https://CA-server-name/certsrv and requesting a new certificate with the Code Signing template (this template must first be enabled in Certification Authority console).

-To allow only signed PS1 scripts to run, you can change the policy type to AllSigned or RemoteSigned with the only difference that RemoteSigned requires a signature only for the scripts downloaded from the Internet.
+To allow only signed PS1 scripts to run, you can change the PowerShell Eecution Policy to AllSigned or RemoteSigned (with the only difference that RemoteSigned requires a signature only for the scripts downloaded from the Internet):

 Set-ExecutionPolicy AllSigned –Force